 All education during school hours is free.
-However, during any school year visits and workshops will need to be organised to deliver the National Curriculum.
+However, the Governing Board recognises the valuable contribution that the wide range of additional activities, including clubs, practical activities, educational visits and residential experiences can make towards pupils' personal and social education.
+The Governing Board aims to promote and provide such activities both as part of a broad and balanced curriculum for the pupils of the school and as additional optional activities.
 Since it will be impossible for the school budget to meet the costs incurred by visits of this nature, the school will endeavour to obtain payment through appealing to the parents for voluntary contributions.
 Parents have the right to know how each educational visit or activity is funded; the school can provide this information on request, for example, the cost of coach hire, workshops etc.

-Activities arranged outside of the school day may be charged for.
+Activities arranged outside of the school day will be charged for.